Robotics-Sensors/.github/profile/README.md

 - None Published research will only have demos on company website

 # 👩‍💻 Stable Versions
-- Current Organization will have stable versions of https://github.com/Application-UI-UX public packages
+- Current Organization will have stable versions of repository in https://github.com/Application-UI-UX

 ## ROS/ROS2 -- Navigation, Manipulation, Mimicking, Sensor Fusion, VR, Speech Recogition, Activity Recognition